whaakman/azure-docs.nl-nl/articles/service-fabric/service-fabric-deploy-existing-app.md

 The ApplicationPackageRoot contains the ApplicationManifest.xml file that defines the application.
 A subdirectory for each service included in the application is used to contain all the artifacts that the service requires--the ServiceManifest.xml and typically, the following three directories:

-- *Code*.
+* *Code*.
 This directory contains the service code.
-- *Config*.
+* *Config*.
 This directory contains a Settings.xml file (and other files if necessary) that the service can access at run time to retrieve specific configuration settings.
-- *Data*.
+* *Data*.
 This is an additional directory to store additional local data that the service may need.
 Note: Data should be used to store only ephemeral data.
 Service Fabric does not copy/replicate changes to the data directory if the service needs to be relocated--for instance, during failover.

 Note: You don't have to create the `config` and `data` directories if you don't need them.

 ## Packaging an existing executable
 When packaging a guest executable, you can choose either to use a Visual Studio project template or [create the application package manually](#manually).
 Using Visual Studio, the application package structure and manifest files are created by the new project wizard for you.

+> [!NOTE]
->[AZURE.NOTE] The easiest way to package an existing Windows executable into a service is to use Visual Studio.
+> The easiest way to package an existing Windows executable into a service is to use Visual Studio.
+>
+>

 ## Using Visual Studio to package an existing executable
 Visual Studio provides a Service Fabric service template to help you deploy a guest executable to a Service Fabric cluster.

 Go through the following steps to complete the publishing: